MultiSafepay/docs/content/integrations/magento-2.md

 ## Progressive web apps

-The plugin is compatible with GraphQL queries and can be integrated into PWA stores using an additional [GraphQL support module](https://github.com/MultiSafepay/magento2-graphql).
+The plugin is compatible with GraphQL queries and can be integrated into PWA stores using an additional <a href="https://github.com/MultiSafepay/magento2-graphql" target="_blank">GraphQL support module</a> <i class="fa fa-external-link" style="font-size:12px;color:#8b929e"></i>.

 We also offer full extensions for [ScandiPWA](/docs/scandipwa/) and [Vue Storefront](/docs/vue-storefront/).